stijn-dejongh/lovecraft_public_domain/raw_converts/eo.md

-When the last days were upon me, and the ugly trifles of existence began to drive me to madness like the small drops of water that torturers let fall ceaselessly upon one spot of their victim&rsquo;s body, I loved the irradiate refuge of sleep.
+When the last days were upon me, and the ugly trifles of existence began to drive me to madness like the small drops of water that torturers let fall ceaselessly upon one spot of their victim's body, I loved the irradiate refuge of sleep.
 In my dreams I found a little of the beauty I had vainly sought in life, and wandered through old gardens and enchanted woods.